graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 The flexibility of AsterixDB's data model means that edges in Graphix may not be "consistent". gSQL++ will always work in units of patterns, not individual collections.

+_Features such as edge label alternation and negation are planned, but not implemented yet._

 ## `LET` Clause

 `LET` clauses serve the same purpose in gSQL++ as they do in SQL++: for specifying an expression once, but referring to the expression elsewhere one or more times elsewhere in your query.
-Refer to the AsterixDB documention on `LET` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#Let_clauses) for more details.
+Refer to the AsterixDB documentation on `LET` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#Let_clauses) for more details.

 * * *